Frequently Asked Questions

 Ruby Red Navels

-(Large fruit - available November to mid-December)
+(Large fruit - available mid-December to mid-April)

 We've captured the rich reds and golds of the Fall with our Ruby Red Navel Orange...the perfect Thanksgiving fruit!
 Looks like a classic Navel Orange on the outside, but, cut one open and you'll be surprised to discover the luxurious deep red color of the Ruby Red Grapefruit inside.
 The superb flavor of the Navel Orange shines through in every juicy slice!
 You just won't find these unique beauties in a supermarket.
 A delicious indulgence!